Undergraduate Course: Physical Geography (GEGR08010)

 - an understanding of the major processes involved in the atmosphere, the hydrosphere, the pedosphere and the biosphere

-- an appreciation of importance of spatial variation and scale in physical geography
+- an appreciation of the importance of spatial and temporal variation and scale in physical geography

 |1.
 Cox, C.B. and Moore, P.D.
 2010 Biogeography: An Ecological and Evolutionary Approach (8th edn) (Wiley).|

 2. Holden, J. 2012 An Introduction to Physical Geography and the Environment (3rd edn) (Pearson).

 3. Goudie, A.S.
 2013 The Human Impact on the Natural Environment (7th edn) (Wiley).